-The Orphan Drug Act provides incentives for the development of products intended to treat rare diseases or conditions.
+The Orphan Drug Act, the FDA may grant orphan designation to a drug intended to treat a rare disease or conditions.
 Under the Orphan Drug Act, the FDA may grant orphan designation to a drug intended to treat a rare disease or condition, which is generally a disease or condition that affects fewer than 200,000 individuals in the United States, or more than 200,000 individuals in the United States and for which there is no reasonable expectation that the cost of developing and making a drug available in the United States for this type of disease or condition will be recovered from sales of the product.
 If a sponsor demonstrates that a drug is intended to treat a rare disease or condition, the FDA will grant orphan designation for that product for the orphan disease indication, assuming the same drug has not already been approved for the indication for which the sponsor is seeking orphan designation.
-If the same drug has already been approved for the indication for which the sponsor must present a plausible hypothesis of clinical superiority to obtain orphan designation.
+If the same drug has already been approved for the indication for which the sponsor is seeking orphan designation, the sponsor must present a plausible hypothesis of clinical superiority to obtain orphan designation.
 Orphan designation must be requested before submitting an NDA.
 After the FDA grants orphan designation, the FDA discloses the identity of the therapeutic agent and its potential orphan use.

 Orphan designation may provide manufacturers with benefits such as research grants, tax credits, Prescription Drug User Fee Act application fee waivers, and eligibility for orphan drug exclusivity.
 If a product that has orphan designation subsequently receives the first FDA approval of the active moiety for that disease or condition for which it has such designation, the product is entitled to orphan drug exclusivity, which for seven years prohibits the FDA from approving another product with the same active ingredient for the same indication, except in limited circumstances.
 Orphan drug exclusivity will not bar approval of another product under certain circumstances, including if a subsequent product with the same active ingredient for the same indication is shown to be clinically superior to the approved product on the basis of greater efficacy or safety or is shown to provide a major contribution to patient care or if the company with orphan drug exclusivity is not able to meet market demand.
 Further, the FDA may approve more than one product for the same orphan indication or disease as long as the products contain different active ingredients.
-Moreover, competitors may receive approval of different products for the indication for which the orphan drug has exclusivity.
+Moreover, competitors may receive approval of different products for the indication for which the orphan drug has exclusivity or obtain approval for the same product but for a different indication for which the orphan drug has exclusivity.